Gabriella Baska

 Dorina Szente

-I graduated as a pedagogy assistant at ELTE Faculty of Education and Psychology in 2013.
-Following that, in 2015, I got my educational sciences degree.
-In 2021, at ELTE Faculty of Pedagogy and Psychology Doctoral School of Education, I acquired my Ph.D. in historical and theoretical educational science.
-During this time, my research areas touched upon pedagogy history and women's history, especially during the first part of the 20th century, alongside pedagogy anthropologies.
+I graduated as a pedagogy assistant at the ELTE Faculty of Education and Psychology in 2013.
+Following that, in 2015, I got my degree in educational sciences.
+In 2021, I completed my Ph.D. in Historical and Theoretical Educational Science at the ELTE Faculty of Pedagogy and Psychology Doctoral School of Education.
+During this time, my research areas included the history of education and women's history, particularly during the early 20th century, as well as pedagogy and anthropology.
 I presented my research results at numerous national and international conferences.
-Since 2020, I have been an assistant professor doing research and teaching at Hungarian Dance University's Faculty of Education and Psychology.
+Since 2020, I have been an assistant professor doing research and teaching at the Hungarian Dance University's Faculty of Education and Psychology.